feizc/Latent-Dynamics/README.md

-# plan-CVAE: Exploring Latent Dynamics for Visual Storytelling
+# Exploring Latent Dynamics for Visual Storytelling

 This is the PyTorch implementation for inference and training of the plan-CVAE framework as described in: